cloudify-cosmo/docs.getcloudify.org/content/manager_architecture/components.md

 Therefore, Cloudify requires only two entry points to its management environment:

 * Ports 80 / 443 for user rest-service/UI access via Nginx

-* Port 15671 for application access via RabbitMQ

-* Port 53333 is exposed for FileServer access, with a `/resources` prefix, for example, `https://{manager_ip}:53333/resources/blueprints/default_tenant/blueprint_id/filename.yaml`.
 * Port 22 is exposed for SSH access, to enable remote access to the Cloudify management environment.
   This is required for the `cfy ssh` command to work.
-* The only _external_ access to the management environment is not done through one of these entry points.
-It is achieved by the Cloudify agent on the host accessing Nginx directly, rather than through RabbitMQ to update the application's model (for example, when runtime-properties are set).

-### Internal Ports
+### Application Ports

-The following internal ports are exposed:
+The following ports are exposed for agent-manager communication:

-* The REST service is accessed via port 53333
+* The REST service and the fileserver are accessed via port 53333
-* The UI is accessed via port 9100
+* RabbitMQ is accessed via port 5671

+The agents use the REST service to update the application's model (for example, setting runtime-properties).
+Agents connect to RabbitMQ to receive tasks.

+### Local ports

+The following additional ports are exposed on localhost, and used by the manager internally:
-* PostgreSQL exposes port 9200 for HTTP API access
+* RabbitMQ uses port 15671 for the management API access
+* The UI backend uses port 8088
-* RabbitMQ exposes port 15671
+* PostgreSQL uses port 5432 for database access
-* InfluxDB exposes port 8086 for HTTP API access
+* InfluxDB uses port 8086 for HTTP API access
-* Logstash exposes a dummy port 9999 to verify the communication is live
+* Logstash uses a dummy port 9999 to verify the communication is live

 ### High Availability Ports

-The following ports are used for managing high availability:
+The following additional ports are used for communication between nodes in a Cloudify Manager cluster:

-*  Ingress    IPv4    TCP     8300   0.0.0.0/0
-*  Ingress    IPv4    TCP     8301   0.0.0.0/0
+* Consul is using TCP and UDP ports 8300 and 8301
-*  Ingress    IPv4    TCP     8500   0.0.0.0/0
-*  Ingress    IPv4    TCP    15432   0.0.0.0/0
-*  Ingress    IPv4    TCP    22000   0.0.0.0/0
-*  Ingress    IPv4    TCP    53229   0.0.0.0/0
+* Consul exposes port 8500 for HTTPS API access
+* PostgreSQL exposes port 15432 for database replication
+* Syncthing exposes port 22000 for filesystem replication

 # Nginx